 The Output Side of Birth

 On the birth side of the equation, we have what exists before birth on top and what exists after birth on the bottom.
-We can illustrate what is on the bottom on the three-dimensional software called blender.
-Think of moment of birth as when life begins.
+We can illustrate what is on the bottom using three-dimensional software called Blender.
+Think of the moment of birth as when life begins.
 This is the moment when the camera turns on.
 In three dimensions, it looks like this.

 Mathematically, in the case of life, this camera turns on located at the center of the environment.
 Here is the control panel that shows camera parameters.